DamienIrving/teaching/datatas-pyrse/hackmd_slides.md

 ----

-**Zipf’s Law** states that the second most common word in a body of text appears half as often as the most common, the third most common appears a third as often, and so on.
+**Zipf’s Law** states that the most common word in a body of text appears twice as often as the second most common, three times as often as the third most common, and so on.

 ----